Topic-wise Exploration of the Telegram Group-verse: Topic Characterisation

-Focusing on the amount of messages actual users generate, we observe that there are few users sending thousands of messages, while the majority are not active (see column 4 in Table~\ref{tab:Topic}) or send few messages.
+Focusing on the number of messages actual users generate, we observe that there are a few users sending thousands of messages, while the majority are not active (see column 4 in Table~\ref{tab:Topic}) or send few messages.
 Indeed, the Empirical Probability Density Function (EPDF) of the number of messages generated by users follows a heavy-tailed shape that can be fit by a Pareto distribution with $\alpha=1.9$.
-Remarkably, the fittings of the per-topic EPDFs are very similar, hinting at the universality of these behaviours.
+Remarkably, the fittings of the per-topic EPDFs are very similar, suggesting the universality of these behaviours, as widely acknowledged in the literature\cite{barabasi2005origin,rybski2009scaling}.

+\textit{\textbf{Main takeaways:} official bots' impact on the activity of Telegram is significant (8.6\% of messages), with some moderation bots being present on a wide variety of groups.
+Some topics are more prone to bots offering also specific features (e.g., \textup{QuizBot} generating 39\% of messages in \textup{Linguistics}' groups}.